 The Department of Romance Languages and Literatures takes its responsibility to graduate students seriously, offering the intellectual guidance and access to faculty that distinguish our graduate experience from other programs.

-Graduate students in RLL are prepared to participate in critical discussions of the discipline, are able to articulate major shifts and trends in the evolution of those discussions and can express their own position within them.
+Graduate students in the Department of Romance Languages and Literatures (RLL) are prepared to participate in critical discussions of the discipline, are able to articulate major shifts and trends in the evolution of those discussions and can express their own position within them.
 Our graduates acquire competence in theoretical approaches and methodologies that inform their own research, and obtain familiarity with a diversity of critical approaches that allow them to engage meaningfully with the scholarship of colleagues in neighboring disciplines.

 Here, graduate faculty members cooperate to nurture the scholarly interests of students, providing both a strong breadth of knowledge in the discipline and the critical tools to explore the chosen subfield in creative and meaningful ways.
 We engage, challenge and mentor our students to become independent scholars who have the critical thinking skills and knowledge to be well prepared for careers beyond their degree.